141,99 €

 • Gebundenes Buch

-This collection draws connections between the ways in which animals represented on screen translate into reality.
-In doing so, it demonstrates that media consumption is not a neutral act but, rather, a political one.
-The images humans consume have real-world consequences for how animals are treated as actors, as pets, and in nature.
+Screening the Nonhuman draws connections between how animals represented on screen translate into reality.
+In doing so, the book demonstrates that consuming media is not a neutral act but rather a political one.
+The images humans consume have real world consequences for how animals are treated as actors, as pets, and in nature.
+The contributors propose that altering the representations of animals can change the way humans relate to non/humans.
+Our hope is for humans to generate more ethical relationships with non/humans, ultimately mediating reality both in terms of fiction and non-fiction.
+To…mehr

 Produktbeschreibung